nalnatsheh/iit-ece588/docs/tut/README.md

 ![1](../assets/fig/36.png)

 3. Navigate to **216.47.144.102:588xx**
-**NOTE : you need to change xx with your group number** for example, you are in group number 1, the below command will copy the files to PYNQ-Z2 board number 1.
+**NOTE : you need to change xx with your group number** for example, you are in group number 1, the below address will access PYNQ-Z2 board number 1.
 ```
 216.47.144.102:58801
 ```